Request Info

 Learn to bridge technology and business.

 Designed with the input of IT and MIS professionals, the fully online MS in MIS consists of 11 courses that will update your technical skills and business knowledge.
 All students complete a set of MIS core classes that covers topics such as project management, management of technology, knowledge management and business intelligence, electronic business, and social and organizational issues related to information systems.
-The remaining four courses are selected from MIS courses that may be offered from the MBA curriculum.
-An MS-MIS student can complete the degree in 24 months by taking two online courses each semester.
+The remaining four courses are selected from graduate business courses that may be offered from the MBA curriculum or an approved specialization.
+An MS-MIS student can complete the degree in as little as 24 months by taking two online courses each semester.

 Highly qualified FSU undergraduates majoring in MIS can get a jumpstart on graduate coursework by applying for our Combined Bachelor of Science in Management Information Systems/Master of Science in Management Information Systems (BS/MS-MIS) Pathway before registering for senior coursework.
-Interested students should meet with an advisor in the Undergraduate Programs Office.
+Interested students should meet with a Combined Pathway Advisor.
 Pathway students do not have to start their master’s degree immediately after completing their undergraduate work.

 Admission Guidelines